LaisRast/point-groups/README.md

 # 4-Dimensional Point Groups

-This repository contains scripts written in [Sage](https://www.sagemath.org/) for the forthcoming article Towards a Geometric Understanding of the 4-Dimensional Point Groups by Laith Rastanawi and Günter Rote.
+This repository contains scripts written in [Sage](https://www.sagemath.org/) for the article [Towards a Geometric Understanding of the 4-Dimensional Point Groups](http://arxiv.org/abs/2205.04965) by Laith Rastanawi and Günter Rote.

 ## Overview